Think Outside the Buckingham Box with This London Itinerary

 After you’ve gorged on donuts at Bread Ahead, amble around the rest of Borough Market, a sprawling outdoor food market that’s been in operation for centuries.
 Located in Southwark on the south bank of the River Thames, this place is like a farmers’ market on steroids, featuring a dizzying array of vendors, prepared foods, sundries, and samples.
 It’s the perfect place for a foodie to get lost following the fragrance of risotto, olive oil, seafood, bread, cheese, tacos, and so much more.
 For Londoners, it’s the dreamiest place to shop for dinner—for the rest of us, it’s like an edible treasure hunt.

 If you’re shopping for something to wear, London abounds with vintage wares that are at once vibrantly unique and economical.
 Soho and Shoreditch are two neighborhoods particularly populated by thrifty storefronts.
 In the former, check out shops like Beyond Retro, Reign Vintage, Cow, and Rokit for everything from flame-printed capes and sequined berets to zebra jackets and faux fur shawls.
 In Shoreditch on the East End, Brick Lane is a prime stretch of vintage shops, street art, and restaurants.
 Each block boasts another funky storefront, like Brick Lane Vintage, Hunky Dory, Cream Vintage, and Here After.
+A few blocks south in Whitechapel, the brick and mortar outpost of online heavy-hitter Classic Football Shirts takes care of all your limited edition soccer jersey needs (plus sets you straight with an onsite cafe and FIFA-equipped gaming station).

 London is also a great place to be a bookworm.
 Bibliophiles should spend time at Foyles’s flagship Charing Cross store.
 Basically the FAO Schwartz of books, it was once the largest bookstore on Earth, boasting five massive floors filled with enough books to make the Beauty and The Beast library look paltry.
 There’s also a cafe, stocked with wine and beer, on the top floor.